 Thoughts on Universal Literacy

-It should be obvious that one of the greatest achievements in modern times is to make the ability to read and write accessible to the masses, as that would not only make written communication more accessible, but also give countless people the "privilege" to express their voices to practically anyone in the world, as long as their message can be translated.
+It should be obvious that one of the greatest achievements in modern times is to make the ability to read and write accessible to the masses.
+That would not only make written communication more accessible, but also give countless people the "privilege" to express their voices to practically anyone in the world.

-My assumption about the largely-pre-literate world of the past is, that we may fantasize about the past as being great from time to time, specifically because we do not have access to those who were not able to write.
+My assumption about the largely-pre-literate world of the past is, since we do not have access to those who were not able to write, we may romanticize history without seeing the full picture.

 Who is to say there were not dumb forums in the far past as there are today, and trolls and any other kind of jerk?
 The main different between each version of each time is that, today's jerk has a keyboard, or even a video-editing software, and he is capable of reaching the entire world if he was so lucky in their viewership endeavours.